Bacteria on the Skin: Possible Health Benefits and Infections

 Many people believe that bacteria living in or on our body must be bad for us.
 In reality, most of the trillions of bacteria that share our body with us have either a beneficial or a neutral effect on our lives.
 In fact, it would be difficult to survive if all of our microbes disappeared.
 Most of the microbes live in our digestive tract, but a large population lives on the skin.

 About a trillion microscopic organisms reside on or in the skin.
 Most of them are bacteria.
 The majority of these bacteria are harmless.
 Some are harmless most of the time but can cause a problem under certain conditions.
 Some may actually be helpful and are thought to boost the activity of our immune system.
+Transient bacteria that we pick up from the environment may not be so benign, however.

 The resident bacteria on the skin are sometimes known as the skin flora and are said to form the skin microbiome.
 They feed on dead skin cells, chemicals released by living cells, and sebum.
 Sebum is an oily substance made by sebaceous glands.
 Its chief function is to lubricate and waterproof the skin.